Am I Making My Diabetic Neuropathy Worse?

-- PADnet vascular testing.
-This simple in-office test helps us detect early warning signs of poor circulation, which is strongly correlated with diabetes and neuropathy and can make your neuropathy worse.
+- Vascular testing.
+A simple in-office test using an arterial doppler helps us detect early warning signs of poor circulation, which is strongly correlated with diabetes and neuropathy and can make your neuropathy worse.

 - Diabetic shoes.
 These shoes are designed to protect diabetic and neuropathic feet from accidental damage and injury.
 They feature a little extra depth to accommodate custom orthotics and other features to protect at-risk feet.

 - Pain relief treatments.
-We can offer a range of treatment options and medications to help you reduce pain associated with neuropathy.
+We can offer a range of treatment options and medications in our online shop to help you reduce pain associated with neuropathy.